 Israel’s war-punctuated political history is the incendiary backdrop for Israeli playwright Motti Lerner’s “The Murder of Isaac,” but it’s modern theater history that arguably plays an even greater role in this angry drama.
-The play itself is a talky and tedious exercise that’s more likely to wear you down than get you riled up.
+A measure of the play’s nervous topicality is that it has not been produced in Israel, but premiered in Germany in 1999 and now receives its U.S. preem at Baltimore’s Center Stage.
+For all the serious issues it raises, the play itself is a talky and tedious exercise that’s more likely to wear you down than get you riled up.

 The playwright is structurally indebted to Peter Weiss’ “Marat/Sade,” because Lerner’s institutional setting is an Israeli rehabilitation center for victims of post-traumatic stress disorder.
 These patients have been physically and psychologically scarred by events as far back as the creation of Israel in 1948 and as recent as the 1995 assassination of Prime Minister Yitzhak Rabin.